luminaxster/swe432-heroku-react/README.md

 ```

 #### Aplication Error Troubleshooting
-If you see a `H10` in your logs or an `Application Error` on your web app.
-Similarly, your CRA builpack is missing, you will see a log line like this:
+If you see a `H10` in your Heroku logs or an `Application Error` on your web app.
+Similarly, you will see a log line like this after pushing your changes via terminal:
 ```ShellSession
  sh: 1: react-scripts: not found
 ```

-To fix the issue, add the missing buildpack via [dashboard](https://github.com/luminaxster/swe432-heroku-react#go-to-your-heroku-dashboard) or command line:
+The [CRA builpack](https://github.com/mars/create-react-app-buildpack.git) is missing.
+To fix the issue, add the missing buildpack via [dashboard](https://github.com/luminaxster/swe432-heroku-react#go-to-your-heroku-dashboard), or on a terminal with:
 ```ShellSession
 heroku buildpacks:set https://github.com/mars/create-react-app-buildpack.git -a YOUR_APP_NAME
 ```